Latent space projections and atlases: A cautionary tale in deep neuroimaging using autoencoders: Conclusion

-This study demonstrates the feasibility of using simple 3D convolutional autoencoders to extract clinically and anatomically meaningful features from brain MRI data.
-The autoencoder achieved consistently low reconstruction errors, with MSE values below 0.01 across all clinical groups, indicating high fidelity in preserving gray matter structure.
-DR techniques revealed clear class separation, particularly with PLS, where 100\% of AAL regions ($116/116$) were statistically significant in the NOR–AD comparison across multiple latent layers and dimensions.
-In contrast, PCA showed reduced sensitivity in intermediate groups like NOR–MCIc, with significance in only 3 regions at certain dimensions.
-Non-linear methods such as t-SNE and UMAP provided more nuanced insights.
-For example, UMAP identified up to 83 significant regions in the NOR–AD group, while t-SNE detected up to 74 regions, highlighting their superior ability to capture subtle anatomical differences in early disease stages.
+Non-linear methods such as t-SNE and UMAP provided complementary and more nuanced insights into latent structure.
+UMAP identified up to 83 significant regions in the NOR–AD group, while t-SNE detected up to 74 regions, highlighting their ability to capture subtle anatomical differences, particularly in early disease stages (MCI and MCIc comparisons).
 SHAP analysis further confirmed the relevance of specific brain regions.
-In the NOR–AD comparison, regions such as the Right Supplementary Motor Area, Lingual Gyrus, and Cingulum Mid consistently showed high SHAP values, indicating their strong contribution to reconstruction error and potential as biomarkers.
-Finally, the SAR method corrected inflated correlation values, revealing that even moderate raw correlations (e.g., $r > 0.11$) could be misleading without proper statistical control.
+In the NOR–AD comparison, regions such as the Right Supplementary Motor Area, Lingual Gyrus, and Middle Cingulum consistently showed high SHAP values, indicating their strong contribution to reconstruction error and their potential as biomarkers.

+Finally, the SAR method corrected inflated correlation values, revealing that even moderate correlations (e.g., $r > 0.11$) can be misleading without proper statistical control.
 LRCP helped recover biologically meaningful patterns that were otherwise obscured.
-These findings underscore the importance of combining unsupervised learning with rigorous statistical validation.
+Overall, these findings underscore the importance of combining unsupervised representation learning with supervised and statistically rigorous downstream analyses.
 The proposed pipeline offers a transparent and reproducible framework for exploring latent neuroimaging features, with potential applications in early diagnosis, subgroup identification, and biomarker discovery in AD and related conditions.